 Founded in the early 1950s, Therapeutic Associates Physical Therapy has stood the test of time.
 For us, it’s more than just a job.
 From your first visit and throughout your course of care, we offer personalized services designed to meet your individual needs.

 What are the benefits of working with a physical therapist?

 There are many benefits of physical therapy – from pain reduction to improved movement.
 But many people are unaware of the extent of the benefits that PT can provide.

-Because physical therapy can help to eliminate pain or heal from an injury, surgery may not be needed.
+Because physical therapy can help to eliminate pain or aid in healing after an injury, surgery may not be needed.
 And even if surgery is required, physical therapy before surgery can improve your overall outcome.
 If you are going into surgery stronger and in better shape, the recovery afterwards is faster in many cases.
 Additionally, post-operative rehabilitation is more successful when you work with a PT.